ajv-validator/ajv/README.md

 `bin/watch-dots` to automatically compile templates when files in dot folder change

-`bin/git-hook` to install symbolic link to pre-commit hook that will compile templates and run tests when you commit.
+`bin/git-hook` to install symbolic link to pre-commit hook that will compile templates and run tests.

 ## Changes history